 In this paper we propose a test of whether a (possibly seasonal) ARIMA model with parameters estimated by maximum likelihood, is robust with respect to multi-step prediction, for some specified lead-time.
 The test may be carried out using the model residuals and estimated parameters.
 If the result is significant, the test statistic provides an estimate of the reduction in multi-step forecast error variance, at the specified lead time, that might be achieved by re-fitting the model parameters so as to minimise the sum of squares of multi-step errors.
 The test is easily extended to provide these re-fitted parameters, using the method of Haywood and Tunnicliffe Wilson (1997), hereafter referred to as HTW.

-^{}School of Mathematics, Statistics & Computer Science, Victoria University of Wellington, PO Box 600, Wellington, NZ.
+^{}School of Mathematics, Statistics and Operations Research, Victoria University of Wellington, PO Box 600, Wellington 6140, NZ.
+Email: John.Haywood@vuw.ac.nz

 [†]Department of Mathematics and Statistics, Lancaster University, Lancaster LA1 4YF, UK.